 Whenever I make this diy solid perfume it always reminds me of summer flowers.
 So decided to call this recipe ‘Summer Bloom’, as most of the floral essential oil in this blend are from flowers that bloom in the summer.

-While I don’t always use this blend in a solid perfume, I’ve found it works amazingly here.
+While I don’t always use this blend in a solid perfume recipe, I’ve found it works amazingly here.
 There are a lot of benefits of using an all oil and wax perfume, especially if you have dry or sensitive skin.

 Alcohol perfumes can be a little drying, which is your worst enemy if you’re prone to dryness or can’t tolerate any amount of alcohol.

 Besides, oil perfumes hold the scent quite close to you, which makes it last longer and is quite intimate.

 But what to do if you’re vegan?
 Ordinarily, most solid perfume recipes call for beeswax.
 So today I decided to mix things up and show you how to use vegan candelilla wax instead.